CoDEPS: Online Continual Learning for Depth Estimation and Panoptic Segmentation: Experimental Evaluation

 \subsection{Datasets}

 To simulate data from a variety of domains, we employ our method on three datasets, namely Cityscapes~\cite{cordts2016the}, KITTI-360~\cite{liao2022kitti360}, and SemKITTI-DVPS~\cite{behley2019semantickitti}.
 In particular, we utilize Cityscapes for pre-training and sequences of both KITTI-360 and SemKITTI-DVPS for adaptation.
+In the supplementary video we further provide qualitative results on in-house data recorded with our robotic platform.

 {\parskip=3pt \textit{Cityscapes:} The Cityscapes Dataset~\cite{cordts2016the} is a large-scale autonomous driving dataset that was recorded in 50 cities in Germany and bordering regions.
 It includes RGB images, panoptic annotations, and vehicle metadata.
 In this work, we utilize the fine panoptic labels to train the semantic and instance heads in a supervised manner.
 Additionally, we leverage the sequence image data of the left camera to train the depth prediction in an unsupervised fashion.
 Finally, we compute the depth error metrics using the provided disparity maps. }